Teletherapy FAQs

 Q: I recently moved from Maryland to North Carolina and would like to start working virtually.
 I was wondering if I, in North Carolina, can work with Maryland clients (virtually) under my Maryland licensure A: Yes or Q: do I need a North Carolina license to do that?
 A: No

 Q: Am I able to see virtual clients in Maryland from any other state?
-A: Yes or Q: must I be in Maryland ,as well?
-A: No
+A: Yes, if you are licensed in MD

 Q: If I am able to practice from North Carolina with Maryland clients, are there any other tasks that I need to complete to make that happen?